 Over this period most job openings are projected due to the need to replace workers leaving their occupations.
-Nine out of 10 total job openings (2.4 million) are expected to be due to the need to replace workers who retire, leave the labor force for other reasons, or make a major occupational change, with the remaining openings due to new or expanding businesses.
+Nine out of 10 total job openings (2.6 million) are expected due to the need to replace workers who retire, leave the labor force for other reasons, or make a major occupational change, with the remaining openings due to new or expanding businesses.
 Replacements overshadow growth openings in all broad occupational categories.

 Occupations expected to have the most job openings include retail salespersons, cashiers, food preparation workers, waiters and waitresses, and personal care and service workers.

 In terms of fastest-growing, 13 of the 20 fastest-growing occupations with 2019 employment of 1,000 or more are health care occupations and those associated with health care, including mental health.
 They include physician and medical assistants, nurse practitioners, substance abuse and mental health counselors, massage therapists, and home health aides.
 Aging baby boomers are helping to fuel much of the growth in health care occupations along with longer life expectancies and growing rates of chronic conditions.